 “You don’t understand.
 We did what we had to.
 You know she was different, you wouldn’t be here otherwise.
 There wasn’t any other way to get here.
 Only four of us knew she came up here.”

 “And you didn’t mean to kill her.
 Just have a little fun but it got out of hand?”
 I circled a little to the side, trying to judge the distance between the door and me.
-Cliff played defence for the football team.
-I couldn’t outrun him even with a fifty foot head start.
+Cliff played defense for the football team.
+I couldn’t outrun him even with a fifty-foot head start.

 “We did what we had to.
 She wasn’t normal.
 She was sick in the head.
 Sometimes she’d talk about how she could hear other people’s voices in her head.
 You know, after we’d done it.
 She’d tell me about how the noise nearly drove her mad.
 But I think there was more to it than that.
 She didn’t just hear voices.
 She could could put whisper back.
 Put things in your head.
 Make you do things.”
 He pulled his t-shirt over his head, baring his toned torso.
 Overlayed on the smooth muscle was a network of pale scars and marks.
 I recognized the little circular mark of a cigarette burn.